Quick answer: What are the different types of coffee?

 Practical Tips for Coffee Lovers

-If you’re passionate about coffee or planning to start a cafe, it’s essential to understand brewing techniques, equipment, and flavour profiles.
+If you are passionate about coffee or planning to start a cafe, it’s essential to understand brewing techniques, equipment, and flavour profiles.
 Whether you’re experimenting at home or looking for a career in hospitality, joining a professional barista training course can provide hands-on knowledge of coffee origins, latte art, machine handling, and customer service.

 Are you looking for barista training in Nepal?